Table of Contents

-All IIIF Events are covered by the IIIF Code of Conduct.
+All IIIF Events are covered by the [IIIF Code of Conduct][conduct].
 IIIF is commited to an inclusive, friendly and safe collaboration environment both online and in person.

 Participation is also encouraged in the following related, co-located events.
 The locations will be on the Ghent University campus.
-Please register at this EventBrite by selecting a ticket for each day that you can attend.
+Please register at [this EventBrite][event-brite-wg] by selecting a ticket for each day that you can attend.

 This pre-event workshop will allow attendees who want to implement IIIF locally (in either their repository or application) to work with technical experts and existing implementers.
 The structure will be an informal “hack-a-thon”, with a chance to ask specific questions on the APIs, their use and their implementation.
 Time: Monday 7th, 1:30 - 4:30 PM.

 This event will start with a community round-table of ongoing efforts and progress in the IIIF space, including both demos and reports.
 The community will also assess existing priorities and progress towards them, and affirm future work for the coming 12 months.
 In the afternoon discuss the proposed technical changes for the specifications towards ratification of the next versions of the APIs.
 Time: Wednesday 9th, 9:00 AM - 5:00 PM